deckyblue/sparklyRGT/README.md

 ## Setup sparklyRGT

+- Watch this 7min video on the basics of Jupyter Notebook: https://www.youtube.com/watch?v=jZ952vChhuI
 - Once you've cloned the sparklyRGT repository, you should see multiple folders.
 You will only need the "sparklyRGT_tutorial" folder.
     - Inside the folder, refer to the "sparklyRGT_documentation" notebook (collection of annotated code).
     - For analysis, create copies of "sparklyRGT_template_2" for baseline and acquisition analysis, and "sparklyRGT_template_3" for Latin square analysis.
-- Lastly, don't
+- Lastly, don't hesitate to contact dexterkim2000@gmail.com for support/suggestions.